ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-ha-deployment.md

 * The automation for this deployment requires {{site.data.keyword.cloud}} File Storage for VPC to complete successfully. {{site.data.keyword.cloud}} File Storage for VPC is available for customers with special approval to preview this service in the Frankfurt, London, Dallas, Toronto, Washington, Sao Paulo, Sydney, Osaka, and Tokyo regions.
 Contact your IBM Sales representative to get access.
 For more information, see [{{site.data.keyword.cloud}} File Storage for VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-file-storage-vpc-about).
 * Set up your account to access the VPC.
 Make sure that your account is [upgraded to a paid account](https://cloud.ibm.com/docs/account?topic=account-accountfaqs#changeacct).
 * If you have not already, create a bastion server to store the SAP kits.
 For more information, see [Automate SAP bastion server - SAP media storage repository](https://cloud.ibm.com/docs/sap?topic=sap-sap-bastion-server.
 You need the floating IP from your bastion server for deployment.
 * Download the SAP kits from the SAP Portal to your Deployment Server.
 Make note of the download locations.
 Ansible decompresses the files.
-For more information, see the README file, in the respective GitHub repository for [Schematics](https://github.com/IBM-Cloud/sap-s4hana-sz-ha/tree/main/schematics) and [Terraform](https://github.com/IBM-Cloud/sap-s4hana-sz-ha) and on the About page for the catalog tile.
+For more information, see the [Readme](https://github.com/IBM-Cloud/sap-nwase-ha/blob/main/README.md) file, in the respective GitHub repository for [Schematics](https://github.com/IBM-Cloud/sap-s4hana-sz-ha/tree/main/schematics) and [Terraform](https://github.com/IBM-Cloud/sap-s4hana-sz-ha) and on the About page for the catalog tile.
 * [Create or retrieve an {{site.data.keyword.cloud}} API key](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key).
 The API key is used to authenticate with the {{site.data.keyword.cloud}} platform and to determine your permissions for {{site.data.keyword.cloud}} services.
 * [Create or retrieve your SSH key ID](https://cloud.ibm.com/docs/ssh-keys?topic=ssh-keys-getting-started-tutorial).
 You need the 40-digit UUID for the SSH key, not the SSH key name.